Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 by the Mobile Payment Processor (MPP) not on the Mobile Device that is responsible for interfacing between the Token Vault or Token/Trusted Service Provider, the MPA, the Site System and the Payment Front End Processor (PFEP) in order to authorize transactions.
-The below section will be applicable if Fiserv UCOM is acting as a MPPA,
+The below section will be applicable if Fiserv Connected Commerce (uCom) is acting as a MPPA,

   >### Petrol Services